The improvement district encompasses the Alberta portion of the Cold Lake Air Weapons Range, as well as several townships of land north of the range.

 The composite assessment review board is responsible for hearing complaints regarding any property not within the jurisdiction of the local assessment review board.

-For more information please visit the property tax and assessment section of the Municipal Affairs website or contact the ID 349 CARB clerk.
+For more information visit the property tax and assessment section of the Municipal Affairs website or contact the Improvement District No. 349 CARB clerk.

-Please note, as per the 2012 Alberta Sportfishing Regulations, access to lakes within the Cold Lake Air Weapons Range is prohibited with the exception of Spencer Lake.
+Note, as per the Alberta Sportfishing Regulations, access to lakes within the Cold Lake Air Weapons Range is prohibited with the exception of Spencer Lake.

 Access to Spencer Lake is permitted only during the following periods:

-On weekends, from 5:00 pm each Friday to half hour after sunset each Sunday.
+Open May 15 to March 31, on weekends, from 5 pm each Friday to half hour after sunset each Sunday.

-On long weekends with a Friday statutory or civic holiday, from 5:00 pm Thursday to half hour after sunset on Sunday.
+Open May 15 to March 31, on long weekends with a Friday statutory or civic holiday, from 5 pm Thursday to half hour after sunset on Sunday.

-On long weekends with a Monday statutory or civic holiday, from 5:00 pm Friday to half hour after sunset on the holiday Monday.
+Open May 15 to March 31, on long weekends with a Monday statutory or civic holiday, from 5 pm Friday to half hour after sunset on the holiday Monday.

-On January 1 from 5:00 pm on Dec.
-24 to half hour after sunset.
+From 5:00 pm on Dec.
+24 to half hour after sunset on January 1.

-Live ammunition is used in the Cold Lake Air Weapons Range.
+NOTE: Spencer Lake is located in the Cold Lake Air Weapons Range and live ammunition is used in the area.
 Use of the lake by anglers is dependent on the approval of the Canadian Forces at the Base.
 If necessary for Base operations, access to Spencer Lake may be closed during some of the open periods listed above.
 Due to safety concerns, the Canadian Forces does not permit overland access to Spencer Lake on any trails that are inside the Bombing Range boundary, including the trail between Seibert and Spencer lakes.
 Spencer Lake may only be accessed from the west tip of Spencer Lake and it is unlawful to go ashore inside the bombing range boundary.

 For contact information related to Improvement District No. 349: